mattdavida/Cpp_Mods/UE4SSUtils_README.md

 ## Future Enhancements

 Potential additions as patterns emerge:

 - Widget/UI manipulation utilities
 - Save game manipulation helpers
 - Animation and effect utilities
 - Networking/multiplayer patterns
 - Configuration management

----

-*This library represents 32+ hours of research and testing across multiple UE games, plus additional hours of careful extraction and simplification.
-The patterns here have been battle-tested and proven reliable in production mods.
-The extraction process revealed important insights about UE4SS compilation unit isolation and the importance of keeping patterns simple and well-tested.*